 There is a growing literature that investigates why rights were extended to various segments of society.
-The general idea that an elite may give up some of its privileges to improve its own welfare can be found in several contexts.
-The literature on franchise extension (see the review by Przeworski (2006)) mostly argues that suffrage rights were conceded because it became in the self-interest of those in power for a variety of reasons unrelated to the one developed in this paper (see, e.g., Justman and Gradstein (1999), Lizzeri and Persico (2004), Llavador and Oxoby (2005), or Ticchi and Vindigni (2006)), although there are also papers that focus on the threats of revolution or violence (see, e.g., Acemoglu and Robinson (2000) or Jack and Lagunoff For the interesting case of women's suffrage, a recent paper by Bertocchi (2008) (2003)).develops the hypothesis that men granted women the vote once industrialization and the ensuing narrower gender wage-gap rendered gender preferences over taxation more similar.7 Whether slavery was abolished because it was inefficient and thus no longer in the interests of land-owners has also been debated (see, e.g. Fogel and Engerman (1974) or Wright (2006)).
+The general idea that an elite may give up some of its privileges to improve its own welfare can be found in several contexts such as suffrage, slavery, and children's rights, although for reasons unrelated to the ones developed here.
+For example, the literature on franchise extension mostly argues that suffrage rights were conceded because it became in the self-interest of those in power to do so (see, e.g., Justman and Gradstein (1999), Lizzeri and Persico (2004), Llavador and Oxoby (2005), or Ticchi and Vindigni (2006)).6 For the interesting case of women's suffrage, a recent paper by Bertocchi (2008) develops the hypothesis that men granted women the vote once industrialization and the ensuing narrower gender wage-gap rendered gender preferences over taxation more similar.7 There is also a debate as to whether slavery was abolished because it was inefficient and thus no longer in the interests of land-owners (see, e.g. Fogel and Engerman (1974) or Wright (2006)).
 Other rights, such as education or the prohibition of child labor, have also been studied.
-Galor and Moav (2006), for example, develop the thesis that educational reform (universal public education) was in the interest of both capitalists and workers and Doepke and Zilibotti
+Galor and Moav (2006), for example, develop the thesis that educational reform (universal public education) was in the interest of both capitalists and workers and Doepke and Zilibotti (2005) argue that child labor laws became in the interest of working families as their fertility declined.